Skip to main content

 82%

-• Creative and varied gameplay mechanics leveraging unique octopus abilities like wall climbing, ink shooting, and camouflage, keeping the experience fresh.
+• Unique and creative gameplay mechanics leveraging octopus abilities like wall climbing, ink shooting, camouflage, and swinging that keep the platforming fresh and engaging.

 • gameplay

 • “The gameplay makes great use of all his unique abilities: sticking to almost any surface, grabbing objects with your tentacles, dash-swimming against strong currents, shooting ink to blind enemies, camouflaging to blend into the environment, and so on.
-These mechanics open up a wide range of creative puzzle solutions that never feel repetitive.”
+These mechanics open up a wide range of creative puzzle solutions that never feel repetitive.
+The levels, which themselves are often the main puzzles, are well designed and constantly mix up the gameplay.”

 • “Most repetitive gameplay I've ever experienced.”